maqamylee0/emmilly-namuganga.github.io/_pages/about.md

 - Sep 2021 -   Now    : Admitted to study for a M.Sc. degree in Tsinghua University without entrance examination following professor Guoliang Li. -->

 ## Research Interest
-I focus on the intersection of artificial intelligence algorithms and models—specifically, contrastive representation learning and large language models—and data systems, including databases and various big data platforms.
+My research interest focuses on the intersection of artificial intelligence algorithms and models—specifically, contrastive representation learning and large language models—and data systems, including databases and various big data platforms.
 <!-- - AI4DB: Database for Artificial Intelligence. -->
 <!-- - DB4AI: Artificial intelligence for Database. -->